3 steps to calculate your debt-to-income ratio

 On many loan applications, you’ll see questions about your income and monthly debt.
-The type of loan you want, the amount you want to borrow, the lender you choose, your income, debt and credit score are all taken into account by loan underwriters.
-Since there are many different variables, you should consider shopping around to compare lenders to see which ones will offer you the lowest interest rates and best repayment terms.
+The type of loan you want, the amount you want to borrow, the lender you choose and your income, debt and credit score are all taken into account by loan underwriters.
+Since there are many variables, you should consider comparing lenders to see which ones will offer you the lowest interest rates and best repayment terms.

-If you have the time and money, do your best to lower your DTI as much as you can before taking on new debt, like a new car loan.
-It will not only help you qualify for a loan, but may help you get a lower interest rate.
-You can also work on increasing your income by finding a higher-paying day job or getting a side hustle.
+Do your best to lower your DTI as much as you can before taking on new debt, like a new car loan.
+It will not only help you qualify for a loan, but may also help you get a lower interest rate.
+You can also improve your DTI by increasing your income or consolidating debts at a lower interest rate.

 Sign up for a Bankrate account to analyze your debt and get custom product recommendations.